 You can also choose the heat and eat meals (called Fresh & Ready) as part of the subscription.
 Five of those for two people came to $100.
 You can always include these meals as an add-on to a meal kit subscription.
 Meal Kit meals are $11.49 per serving for two people and Free & Ready meals are $9.99 per serving (for one person).

 The Verdict on Sunbasket

 When I tried Sunbasket, I only used the meal kit.
 Of the three options I tried, one was a memorable win while the others were good, just not as good as the first meal I made.

 This meal delivery kit is best for: Home chefs who love to cook but don’t want to deal with meal planning and grocery shopping.

 If you’re health conscious and either love vegetables and/or want to eat more of them, look to Sakara meal delivery.
 Similar to the others, there are a number of ways to consume Sakara, however it’s entirely plant-based which means you won’t see any animal products (except, in some cases, honey) in the food.

-With Sakara Life, you can choose from the Signature Nutrition Program (this is the standard Sakara meal delivery kit), the Sakara 10-Day Reset or the Level II Detox.
+With Sakara Life, you can choose from the Signature Nutrition Program (this is the standard Sakara meal delivery kit), a variety of 7-Day Sakara Systems or the Level II Detox.
 There are no meal categories like low-carb or vegan because everything is plant-based.
 There are also 30-day resets available throughout at designated times throughout the year.

 You can customize your menu based on allergies or add/remove meals according to personal preference.
 For example if you love the protein waffles and aren’t a fan of the parfait, you can opt for the waffles twice.
 By the way, I’m a superfan of the breakfasts because it feels like you’re eating dessert, but it’s no much healthier!